jzrodriguez98/MSI-Z590-A-Pro-macOS-26/README.md

 daliansky/OC-little

-Bootloader: OpenCore / Clover latest version
+Bootloader: OpenCore / Clover latest version.
+Triple Booting Windows 11, macOS 26 and pearOS NiceC0re 26.4.
+Using rEFInd chainload to boot Windows and pearOS and select from OpenCore or Clover

 Requirement: